geoffdavis/esphome-mitsubishiheatpump/README.md

 ## Other Implementations
 The [gysmo38/mitsubishi2MQTT](https://github.com/gysmo38/mitsubishi2MQTT)
   Arduino sketch also uses the `SwiCago/HeatPump` library, and works with MQTT directly.
-I found it's WiFi stack to not be particularly robust, but the controls worked fine.
+The author found it's WiFi stack to not be particularly robust, but the controls worked fine.
 Like this ESPHome repository, it will automatically register the device in your HomeAssistant instance if you have HA configured to do so.